Goldstein-Lab/Finlay_and_Ireland_et_al_mouse_ONB/README.md

-Repository for code used in Finlay &amp; Ireland et al.
+Repository for code used in Finlay, Ireland et al.
 ==========================================================

 # Olfactory neuroblastoma mimics molecular heterogeneity and lineage trajectories of small cell lung cancer